-MeasureIT is CMG’s free monthly newsletter, published in the second week of each month.
+MeasureIT is a CMG’s free monthly newsletter, published 10 times per year.
 Written by and for computer professionals, MeasureIT features informative articles, CMG regional and national updates, book reviews, and more!

 MeasureIT is available online, and you can subscribe to get MeasureIT delivered straight to your inbox!
 Just enter your email address in the form to the right ("Subscribe to MeasureIT").